The Life of Esau and Jacob

 - Jacob means heel catcher, supplanter, which refers to his tenaciousness and toughness (never give up type).

 Isaac is 60 years old (20 years after his marriage) when they are finally born.

 The Birthright – vs. 27-34

-A brief but telling description of the development of these two brothers:
+The following is a brief but telling description of the development of these two brothers:

 - A cunning hunter